microhomie/microhomie/docs/reference/property.rst

 .. data:: HomieNodeProperty.data

   This is where the property data/payload is stored.
+There is a coro which will publish data from this property if the data was changed or if ``self.update`` is ``True``.

 Methods